 That perspective points toward the importance of having a strong data structure in place, and Romack has made that a priority.
 She envisions future chatbot functionality serving as a driving force behind that effort.
 Hilton's experience with chatbot technology has been limited to its use as a recruitment tool that helps candidates narrow job searches faster by getting answers without filling out a form or waiting for a human response.

 The company has also started using a non-interactive tool that tracks keystrokes and guides employees to frequently asked HR questions.
-It plans to introduce an interactive chatbot that will deliver answers to basic questions and eventually automate processes such as tracking an internal job application or a performance review cycle.
+It plans to an interactive chatbot that will deliver answers to basic questions and eventually automate processes such as tracking an internal job application or a performance review cycle.

 Long-term objectives include implementing more AI-driven HR applications.
 For example, employees looking to move up the corporate ladder may find chatbots helpful in pointing them to appropriate training programs or potential mentors within the organization.